 Near the Lincoln Memorial Reflecting Pool, we found a good place to take a rest.
 We sat on a bench and ate PBJ (Peanut Butter & Jelly sandwiches) for lunch.
 Feeling energized, we continued walking.

 We arrived at the Lincoln Memorial at last!
 It was a long walk, but it was worth it.
 At the building, we were talking about history and wondered when it had been built.
-That’s when a tourist passed by.
+That was when a tourist passed us by.
 His souvenir bag said “Built in 1922.”
+What a coincidence!

 (To be continued…)